blbadger/blbadger.github.io/homeostasis.md

 ## Homeostasis

-### Background: what is homeostasis and why is it important
+### Background

-Homeostasis is a fundamental feature of living organisms, and is defined by Britannica to be
+Homeostasis is a fundamental feature of living organisms, and is defined by [Brittanica](https://www.britannica.com/science/homeostasis) to be

 "Any self-regulating process by which biological systems tend to maintain stability while adjusting to conditions that are optimal for survival"

 although the conditions to which a biological system is subjected to are usually actually sub-optimal.
 The next sentence is:

-"If homeostasis is successful, life continues; if unsuccessful, disaster or death ensues." [ref](https://www.britannica.com/science/homeostasis).
+"If homeostasis is successful, life continues; if unsuccessful, disaster or death ensues."

 The idea here is that if a living organism is moved from one environment to another, it must change its physiology such that some internal internal parameters are unchanged, or else the organism dies.
 Exactly which parameters are important depends on the organism: warm-blooded endothermic animals cannot tolerate more than a few degrees of core temperature change, whereas ectotherms can tolerate a wide range of temperatures while still maintaining homeostasis and thefore stability (ie little change) in other parameters.